 While many people in California think that a “dangerous” and “vicious” dog is the same thing, these two words actually have two completely different legal definitions.

-Our Los Angeles dog bites attorney at the Law Offices of Howard Craig Kornberg explains that dog owners in California may face criminal charges in the following situation:
+Our Los Angeles dog bites attorney at the Law Offices of Howard Kornberg explains that dog owners in California may face criminal charges in the following situations: